carlonicora/RAW/jinx.md

 #### Scenes

 In many years of storytelling, I have met as many styles of planning an adventure as there are storytellers out there.
 There isn't a right or a wrong way of doing it.
 I have decided to write down my planning style.
 This is the one that allows me to plan a four hours session of play in details.
-I don't waste my time writing, yet it allows me to create a consistent story which make sense for my players.
+I don't waste my time writing, yet it allows me to create a consistent story which makes sense for my players.

 This way is simple: when I know to intrigue my player characters, I design a list of scenes which may allow the player characters to move from one point to another.
 I use as many scenes as I need, and each one of them should answer one simple question: why?
 Why does this scene exist?
 Is there a purpose for it?
 If a scene has more than one purpose, I tend to split them in two, but if a scene does not have a purpose, then I either remove it or go back to the drawing board!